Chief Keef’s Net Worth: Cars, House, Salary, Biography, Assets (Updated: 2024)

 Following the agreement, Keef released his star-studded debut album, Finally Rich, which included 50 Cent, Wiz Khalifa, Young Jeezy, and Rick Ross.
 As a result, the Recording Industry Association of America awarded the album a gold certification.

 Chief Keef is still in his mid-20s and is thought to have more of his best work to come.
-He has previously earned a total of around $8.5 million throughout his career, and after taxes (about 37 percent), he has $5.36 million left over.
+He has previously earned around $8.5 million throughout his career, and after taxes (about 37 percent), he has $5.36 million left over.
 He will have to pay taxes of $3.14 million.

 The rapper’s prodigious output is among the factors that have contributed to his popularity.
 Since 2011, Keef has released 35 mixtapes.
 Even though he is only 26 years old, his discography already has about 1,000 tracks.

 Keef managed to get back on his feet and signed to a different record label, 1017 Records.
-He has also continued to release albums and mixtapes on his own label, Glo Gang, after being fired from Interscope in late 2014 owing to his involvement with weapons and gang crime in Chicago.
+He has also continued to release albums and mixtapes on his label, Glo Gang, after being fired from Interscope in late 2014 owing to his involvement with weapons and gang crime in Chicago.
 These include some of his most successful charts to date.

 Chief Keef-Interscope Deal

-There was also a clause that gave Interscope the right to renegotiate the agreement if “Finally Rich” failed to sell 250,000 copies by December 2013.
+Additionally, he received a $200,000 advance to pay record label overhead costs and a $180,000 advance for his record company, Glory Boyz Entertainment.
+A clause also gave Interscope the right to renegotiate the agreement if “Finally Rich” failed to sell 250,000 copies by December 2013.
 Only 150,000 copies of the album were sold, and Interscope officially dropped Chief Keef in mid-October 2014.

-Chief Keefā€™s House
+Chief Keef’s House

 A large number of visitors Chief Keef had on the property, who came and went every day, and the alleged use of firearms in the backyard by Chief Keef also caused neighbors to express their concern.
 He eventually lost his home.
+Star Island is the proud home of Chief Keef.
+The mansion is expected to cost between $10.5 million and $35 million.
+Additionally, he purchased a home for his mother and grandmother.

 Who is Chief Keef?